tobiaslabs/hunchjs.com/docs/results.md

 An object containing a suggested search query and a relevance score.
 It has the following properties:

 - `q: String` - The suggested query string.
-- `score: Float` - The relevance score.
+- `score: Float` - The relevance score, rounded to 3 decimal places.